 director@sajfs.org

 A native of Detroit, Michigan, Neal Schindler has lived in the Northwest since 2002.
 He worked in journalism in Seattle before moving to Spokane to earn a master’s degree in counseling from Eastern Washington University.
 Neal has provided counseling and social services to diverse populations since 2010.
 He was raised in a Reconstructionist congregation and is currently a member of Congregation Emanu-El.
 He loves his work as director of SAJFS.
 The Jewish values that are most important to Neal include humor, resilience, community, food, intellectualism, and healthy skepticism.
-He lives with his wife, son, and two cats in West Central Spokane.
+He lives with his partner, son, and two cats near Corbin Park.

 Meet the SAJFS Board of Directors: